 It is the practice of the Board that when a potential conflict of interest arises in connection with any transaction or other matter, the potential conflict of interest is declared so that steps may be taken to ensure that such items are appropriately addressed.
 The steps taken will depend on the circumstances of the particular case, and may include the setting up of ad-hoc committees of independent Directors that would assist and monitor management as appropriate in the execution of specific transactions.
 By virtue of the Memorandum and Articles of Association, the Directors are obliged to keep the Board advised, on an ongoing basis, of any interest that could potentially conflict with that of Plaza.
 The Board member concerned shall not take part in the assessment by the Board as to whether a conflict of interest exists.
-A director shall not vote in respect of any contract, arrangement, transaction or proposal in which he has material interest in accordance with the Memorandum and Articles of Association.
+A director shall not vote in respect of any contract, arrangement, transaction or proposal in which he has material interest in accordance with the Memorandum and Articles of Association, the Directors determinest of any contract, arrangement, the Board Articles of Association.
 The Board believes that this is a procedure that achieves compliance with both the letter and rationale of principle eleven.

 Commercial relationships between Plaza and other companies with common Directors and shareholders may include the purchase of supplies and services, and the letting of outlets.
 Such contracts are entered into in the ordinary course of business and terms and conditions of new contracts negotiated are reviewed by Plaza's Audit Committee.
-During the financial year under review, these contracts included: supplies and services of €5,400 (2016: €36,543) and income from lettings and premia of €199,204 (2016: €168,834).
-Furthermore, during 2016 Plaza's wholly owned subsidiary obtained new banking facilities from APS Bank Limited who, at the time, shared a common non-executive director.
-Whilst these same facilities remain in place, it is noted that the common non-executive director resigned from his position at APS Bank Limited on 27 July 2017.
+During the financial year under review, these contracts included: supplies and services of €5,174 (2017: €5,400) and income from lettings and premia of €67,613 (2017: €199,204).
 Other related party transactions as defined by IAS 24 are disclosed in Note 29 to the financial statements.